Virgil van Dijk: Southampton defender hands in transfer request

 Southampton captain Virgil van Dijk has handed in a transfer request and says he is "insulted" at suggestions he refused to train.

-The Netherlands centre-back is wanted by a number of clubs and had said he wanted to move to Liverpool.
+The Netherlands centre-back, 26, is wanted by a number of clubs and had said he wanted to move to Liverpool.

 In July, Saints manager Mauricio Pellegrino said that he ordered the Dutchman to train alone.

-"I would like Southampton to consider the interest in me from top clubs should it still exist," he said.
+"I would like Southampton to consider the interest in me from top clubs should it still exist," Van Dijk said.

-Van Dijk added: "I have been left frustrated by the club's position that I am not for sale and am disappointed that enquiries from multiple top clubs have been consistently rebuffed.
+"I have been left frustrated by the club's position that I am not for sale and am disappointed that enquiries from multiple top clubs have been consistently rebuffed.

 "I am incredibly ambitious and want to achieve as much as I possibly can to fulfil my potential in what is a very short career as a professional footballer.